 TEPCM='0' Standard time-slot configuration.

-TEPCM='1' The time-slot width is constant 8 bit, bit fields 'TTSN' and ignored.
+TEPCM='1' The time-slot width is constant 8 bit, bit fields 'TTSN' and 'TCS' determine the offset of the PCM mask and 'TCC' is ignored.
 Each time-slot selected via register PCMTX0..PCMTX3 is an active transmit timeslot.